interrogator/corpkit/doc_interrogate.md

 ### Preset queries

 `'Any'` will match any word, tag or function, depending on the search type. `Participants` and `Processes` approximate notions from systemic functional grammar.

+{{tip}} One of the first things you might like to do with your data is calculate the total number of tokens in each subcorpus.
+The easiest way to do this is to use the <code>Count tokens</code> option in the <code>Trees</code> search type, and to select <code>Any</code> as the preset query.
+You can then use this data, in combination with a different interrogation, to calculate the relative frequencies of specific words in the corpus.
+See <a href="doc_edit.html"><i>Edit</i></a> for more details.{{end}}

 `Stats` will get the absolute frequencies for different moods and process types.
 It involves many sub-interrogations (for different process types and grammatical moods, mostly), and may take a long time.